DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-05-23-set-a-different-deadline-for-visa-sponsored-applications.md

 There will also be a warning banner on each application.

 When the deadline has passed without the candidate submitting their application, they will see a note telling them what has happened and directing them to search for another course.

+These changes went live on 13 May 2025.

 ## Research with candidates and training providers